callmesalmon/callmesalmon.github.io/books/libera-internet.md

 ---
 layout: base
-permalink: /books/clippy-libre
+permalink: /books/libera-internet
 title: ""
 ---

-# Clippy libre!
+# Libera Internet!
 For the longest time big businesses have been cracking down on...
 Well, everything, but the subject of this manifesto is **YouTube**.
 For the longest time we've been unfree on the internet.
 For the longest time...
 They have controlled us.
 They drained us of our creativity.
 We weren't loud